 The Spanish Constitution and the regulations (tax and social) developed thereof, regarding the protection of the elderly, guarantee that the elderly will receive a comprehensive system of care and protection that promotes and enhances the wellbeing of this section of the population, within which this article highlights the area of economic protection.

 The purpose of this type of protection is to formulate a system of regulations that provide the elderly with the necessary economic resources, which will contribute towards their independence and improve their quality of life.

 As principle provisions or benefits …

-assimilated out of ordination, conveyancing, CONVEYANCING, developer, Featured, Headline, legal advice, out of ordination, Property law, Property law, undeveloped land, URBAN LAW, urban plan »
+assimilated out of ordination, conveyancing, developer, Featured, Headline, legal advice, out of ordination, Property law, Property law, property law, undeveloped land, URBAN LAW, urban plan »